yh-luo/psychopy_tobii_infant/README.md

 1. Show the relative position of the subject to the eyetracker.
 2. Run five-points calibration
+3. Collect looking time data based on the eyetracker (static image)

+### demo3_collect_looking_time_with_video.py

+1. Show the relative position of the subject to the eyetracker.
+2. Run five-points calibration
-3. Collect looking time data based on the eyetracker
+3. Collect looking time data based on the eyetracker (video)

 ## License